jinkimh/aimath/README.md

-# aimath
+# ds
-Fundamental mathematics for AI and Communication network in Gyeongsang University.
+A course of data structure in Gyeonsang Univ.